Health & Safety

 Implementation at Marist

-Throughout the Fall Semester, students, faculty, and staff will be notified that they have been identified for surveillance testing.
+Throughout the semester, students, faculty, and staff will be notified that they have been identified for surveillance testing.
 The samples used for surveillance testing will be collected via saliva swabbing, which is less invasive than nasopharyngeal swab tests.
 While the tests will be run at SUNY Upstate Medical Center, the surveillance testing plan is designed specifically for Marist using in-house expertise.
-The plan has been reviewed by our Fall Reopening Medical Committee, chaired by Dean of Science, Dr. Alicia Slater, whose physician members are Dr. Stephen Katz, Dr. Erin McLaughlin, and Dr. Melissa Schiskie.
-The statistical sampling methods are being developed by Dr. Alan Labouseur , of the School of Computer Science and Mathematics with guidance from Dr. Lee Miringoff and Dr. Barbara Carvalho of the Marist Institute of Public Opinion.
+The plan has been reviewed by our Reopening Medical Committee, chaired by Dean of Science, Dr. Alicia Slater, whose physician members are Dr. Stephen Katz and Dr. Erin McLaughlin.
+The statistical sampling methods are being developed by Dr. Alan Labouseur, of the School of Computer Science and Mathematics with guidance from Dr. Lee Miringoff and Dr. Barbara Carvalho of the Marist Institute of Public Opinion.
 The tests will be administered by Marist School of Science faculty under the direction of Dean Slater.

 Those selected for testing will be given instructions for where and when to report for testing.
 Testing will typically occur Monday-Saturday at various locations around campus.
 For more details, see the Frequently Asked Questions below.

 Select residential students, off-campus students including adult and graduate students, and employees will be tested weekly, with additional surge testing as necessary.

 Is testing mandatory?

 Yes.
 If you are selected for testing you are required to participate.
 This is essential to establish the complete picture of the Marist community for health purposes and allow for accurate statistical modeling of the sample.
 If you are selected and have questions or concerns, please contact the Vice President of Student Affairs (students) or the Office of Human Resources (employees).